openstack-archive/kloudbuster/doc/source/readme.rst

 If you are interested in OpenStack Performance and Scale, contributions and feedbacks are welcome!

-If you have any feedbacks or would like to make small or large contributions, simply send an email to openstack-dev@lists.openstack.org with a '[kloudbuster]' tag in the subject.
+If you have any feedbacks or would like to contribute, send an email to openstack-dev@lists.openstack.org with a '[kloudbuster]' tag in the subject.